-Highway patrol trooper shot, manhunt on in northeast Nevada
+Trooper shot, vehicle stolen, man held in northeast Nevada

 ELY, Nev.
-(AP) - A highway patrol trooper was shot during a confrontation a little before dawn Friday in a remote area of northeast Nevada, and a search was launched for an assailant, authorities said.
+(AP) - A highway patrol trooper was shot, his patrol vehicle was stolen and a suspect was arrested Friday with possible explosives following a confrontation a little before dawn in a remote area of northeastern Nevada, authorities said.

-The Nevada Highway Patrol did not immediately provide information about the condition of the patrol officer involved in the incident about 6 a.m. on U.S. 93 near the White Pine County seat of Ely.
+The Nevada Highway Patrol did not immediately provide information about the condition of the trooper, but confirmed the shooting happened about 6 a.m. on U.S. 93 south of the White Pine County seat of Ely.

+The male suspect was apprehended after 10 a.m. not far from the Lincoln County line, and materials identified as possible explosives were found, said Lincoln County Sheriff Kerry Lee, whose deputies were involved in the manhunt.

+A White Pine County sheriff’s dispatcher said no one was immediately available at that office to provide information.

-The shooting happened while the trooper was assisting a motorist on the highway, almost 250 miles north of Las Vegas and 250 miles east of Reno, the agency said.
+The shooting happened while the trooper stopped to assist a motorist on the highway, Trooper Hannah DeGoey said.
+The site is more than 200 miles (322 kilometers) north of Las Vegas and 250 miles (400 kilometers) east of Reno.

-Trooper Hannah DeGoey said the incident was active and updates would be provided later.

-A White Pine County sheriff’s dispatcher said no one was immediately available to provide information.
+Lee said the suspected assailant had multiple weapons and was previously known to law enforcement officers.
+The sheriff said he could not immediately provide a motive.

 Sign up for Daily Newsletters